Send events

 Hatched stores `eventId`s per customer and returns the cached effect on

-duplicate submissions.
-Without `eventId`, retries can produce duplicate
+Without `eventId`, retries can produce duplicate effects.

 ## Order doesn't matter (usually)